AR-js-org/AR.js-Docs/docs/index.md

 ### Image Tracking Example

-Please follow this simple steps:
+Please follow these simple steps:

 - Create a new project with the code below (or [**try this codepen**](https://codepen.io/nicolocarpignoli/pen/vYOeYKd) and go directly to the last step)
 - Run it on a server